xm83/MusicObjectDetector-TF/MusicObjectDetector/README.md

 The detailed results for various combinations of object-detector, feature-extractor, etc. can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/174-CnLO-rAoVMst0ngVGHguTlD39ebdxLX9ZLE9Pscw/edit?usp=sharing).

-# Running the application
+# Preparing the application
 This repository contains several scripts that can be used independently of each other.
 Before running them, make sure that you have the necessary requirements installed.

 ## Requirements

 - Python 3.6
-- Tensorflow 1.4.0 (or optionally tensorflow-gpu 1.4.0)
+- Tensorflow 1.7.0 (or optionally tensorflow-gpu 1.7.0)

 For installing Tensorflow and Keras we recommend using [Anaconda](https://www.continuum.io/downloads) or [Miniconda](https://conda.io/miniconda.html) as Python distribution (we did so for preparing Travis-CI and it worked).